ClimbsRocks/data-formatter/README.md

 6. Make sure any strings are formatted using UTF-8.

-### Format of Output File:
+### Format of Output Files:

 ### API

-#### trainingData
+#### an `args` object with the following properties:

+##### `trainingData`
+A full, absolute path to a .csv file.
+See above for more info on adding an additional header row to the .csv file itself.

+##### `testingData`
-A .csv file with the full absolute path to the training data.
-See above for more info on the .csv file itself
+A full, absolute path to a .csv file.
+See above for more info on adding an additional header row to the .csv file itself.

-#### testingData
-A .csv file with the full absolute path to the testing data (the data you want to eventually make predictions against)
+#### a callback function [OPTIONAL]
+A callback function that will be invoked once training is done.
+This parameter is optional.